sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 * The tests can be flaky due to improper time-outs.
 This is a common cause in web testing.
-Suppose a test has to wait for something to happen in the system, e.g., a request coming back from a webservice, which is then displayed in some HTML element.
+Suppose a test has to wait for something to happen in the system, e.g. a request coming back from a webservice, which is then displayed in some HTML element.
 If the web application is a bit slower than normal, the test might suddenly fail, just because "it did not wait enough".